Quasi-regular representations and property RD: Proofs

 \subsection{Proof of Corollary \ref{coro1}}

-We give a proof of Corollary \ref{coro1}: \begin{proof} It is known that $\Gamma$ as in the corollary contains a cyclic subgroup with exponential growth w.r.t. any left-invariant Riemannian metric on $G$.
+We give a proof of Corollary \ref{coro1}: \begin{proof} It is known that $\Gamma$ as in the corollary contains a cyclic subgroup with exponential growth with respect to any left-invariant Riemannian metric on $G$.
 See \cite[Theorem A]{Lu} for the higher rank case.
-The rank 1 one case is well known: horospherical subgroups of $\Gamma$ have exponential growth with respect to any left-invariant Riemannian metric). \end{proof}
+The rank 1 one case is well known: horospherical subgroups of $\Gamma$ have exponential growth with respect to any left-invariant Riemannian metric, see \cite[Chapter 3, Section 3.C]{Gr} and \cite[Proposition 8.
+25, p.
+275 ]{BH}.
+So the result follows from Theorem \ref{maintheo}, Proposition \ref{qrinvariant} ensuring that we are not in the trivial case of Theorem \ref{maintheo}. \end{proof}